Science Spoofs, Physics Pranks and Astronomical Antics: Paper sections

 \subsection{Titles}

 Joke titles are quite common, although some of the older journals tend to frown upon the practice.
 Hence there are many cases where the arXiv posting has an amusing title that has been changed to something much more boring for the journal publication.
-Let me give a few examples here, with a somewhat longer list being provided in Appendix~D.
+Let me give a few examples here, with a somewhat longer list being provided in Appendix~D \cite{Medical}.

+Although the use of humorous titles may seem like a fairly recent phenomenon, there are some earlier examples.
+For instance, ``Deuteronomy.
+Synthesis of Deuterons and the Light Nuclei during the Early History of the Solar System'' was published by Fowler, Greenstein \& Hoyle in 1961 \cite{Deut}.

-Amusing and outlandish titles became quite popular within string theory, and so there are many examples, like ``10=6+4'' and ``Escape from the Menace of the Giant Wormholes''.
+Different topics within physics and astronomy have varying levels of zest for jokey titles.
+Amusing and outlandish titles became quite popular within string theory, and there are many examples, like ``10=6+4'' \cite{arXiv9908205} and ``Escape from the Menace of the Giant Wormholes'' \cite{ColemanLee}.
+Within astrophysics, black hole theorists and cosmologists seem more enthusiastic about joke titles than researchers in most other areas.

-From my own papers, I'm particularly proud of getting ``Boomerang returns unexpectedly'' \cite{boomerang} accepted by the ApJ!
-Another good title is ``Resolving the Radio Source Background: Deeper Understanding through Confusion'' \cite{Condon}.

 ``Velocity dispersions in a cluster of stars'' by Eriksen, Kristiansen, Langangen \& Wehus \cite{Bolt} is a clever title.
 One might expect that this is about the statistics of motion in a globular cluster, say.
-But the subtitle gives the game away: ``How fast could Usain Bolt have run?''.
-This is in fact a statistical study of frames from film of the famous race where the sprinter appeared to slow down at the end.
+But the subtitle gives the game away: ``How fast could Usain Bolt have run?''\ This is in fact a statistical study of frames from film of the famous race where the sprinter appeared to slow down at the end.
 Unfortunately the journal changed the title to something much more prosaic.

 There are a large number of titles based on movies, particularly from science fiction.
-Plays on the names of Star Wars films are especially popular \cite{starwars} -- ``strikes back'' seems to be a thing that many of parts of physics do.
+Plays on the names of Star Wars films are especially popular \cite{starwars} -- ``strikes back'' seems to be a phenomenon that occurs in many branches of physics.
 Similarly, there are a lot of ``one rings'' doing something to ``them all''.
-Shakespeare-inspired titles are also common, with their ``Much Ados'' and their ``All's Wells''.
+Shakespeare-inspired titles are also common, with their ``Much Ados'', their ``All's Wells'' and their ``To Bes''.

+Newspapers and magazines have more sensational headlines than we're used to on the front pages of scientific papers.
+The ``News and Views'' section in Nature is somewhere between a magazine and a journal, and hence is a good source for deliberately humorous titles, e.g.\ ``A new twist for cosmic strings'' \cite{Twist}, ``Evading the zone of avoidance'' \cite{Evading}, ``Goings on between the stars'' \cite{Goings}, ``In search of the halo grail'' \cite{Grail} and ``White dwarfs sing the blues'' \cite{Blues}.